joanyy/ChiPhish/README.md

-This repository describes the implementation of "Beyond the West: Revealing and Bridging the Gap between Western and Chinese Phishing Website Detection" currently under review.
+This repository describes the implementation of our paper "Beyond the West: Revealing and Bridging the Gap between Western and Chinese Phishing Website Detection", which is accepted by Computers & Security.

 # **Organization**